dowen752/wordleBot/README.md

 # wordleInJava
-simple attempt at a bot that can play a homemade version of New York Time's Wordle
+simple attempt at a bot that can play a homemade version of New York Time's Wordle. currently at: 99.50% accuracy.